Motorola Solutions (NYSE:MSI) Issues Q3 2022 Earnings Guidance

-Motorola Solutions (NYSE:MSI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
+Motorola Solutions (NYSE:MSI – Get Rating) updated its third quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.85-$2.90 for the period, compared to the consensus EPS estimate of $2.75.
 The company issued revenue guidance of $2.32 billion-$2.32 billion, compared to the consensus revenue estimate of $2.26 billion.
 Motorola Solutions also updated its FY 2022 guidance to $10.03-$10.13 EPS.

 Motorola Solutions Stock Performance

 In related news, SVP Cynthia Yazdi sold 500 shares of the firm’s stock in a transaction dated Friday, August 12th.
+The stock was sold at an average price of $254.29, for a total value of $127,145.00.
+Following the sale, the senior vice president now directly owns 7,174 shares of the company’s stock, valued at $1,824,276.46.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Motorola Solutions news, SVP Cynthia Yazdi sold 500 shares of the company’s stock in a transaction that occurred on Friday, August 12th.
 The stock was sold at an average price of $254.29, for a total transaction of $127,145.00.
-Following the completion of the sale, the senior vice president now directly owns 7,174 shares of the company’s stock, valued at approximately $1,824,276.46.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, CEO Gregory Q. Brown sold 69,229 shares of the firm’s stock in a transaction dated Monday, August 15th.
-The stock was sold at an average price of $255.80, for a total transaction of $17,708,778.20.
-Following the completion of the transaction, the chief executive officer now directly owns 70,308 shares in the company, valued at approximately $17,984,786.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Cynthia Yazdi sold 500 shares of the firm’s stock in a transaction dated Friday, August 12th.
-The shares were sold at an average price of $254.29, for a total value of $127,145.00.
-Following the transaction, the senior vice president now owns 7,174 shares of the company’s stock, valued at $1,824,276.46.
+Following the completion of the transaction, the senior vice president now owns 7,174 shares of the company’s stock, valued at approximately $1,824,276.46.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Gregory Q. Brown sold 69,229 shares of Motorola Solutions stock in a transaction that occurred on Monday, August 15th.
+The stock was sold at an average price of $255.80, for a total value of $17,708,778.20.
+Following the completion of the sale, the chief executive officer now owns 70,308 shares in the company, valued at $17,984,786.40.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 206,831 shares of company stock valued at $51,833,556.
-1.85% of the stock is currently owned by insiders.
+Insiders sold 206,831 shares of company stock valued at $51,833,556 in the last quarter.
+Company insiders own 1.85% of the company’s stock.

 Motorola Solutions Company Profile